Post-training Optimization Tool FAQ¶

 Note that higher values of

 When I execute POT CLI, I get “File “/workspace/venv/lib/python3.7/site-packages/nevergrad/optimization/base.py”, line 35… SyntaxError: invalid syntax”.
 What is wrong?

 This error is reported when you have a Python version older than 3.7 in your environment.
 Upgrade your Python version.

-What does a message “ModuleNotFoundError: No module named ‘some_module_name’” mean?¶
+What does the message “ModuleNotFoundError: No module named ‘some_module_name’” mean?

 It means that some required python module is not installed in your environment.
 To install it, run